 Top: Pollution from factories can include garbage, product waste, chemicals, and heated water, which can kill fish and plant life in waterways.
 Background: Smog in Beijing has increased now that more citizens can afford automobiles.
-The pollution in the river puts all of the cities along its banks at risk.

 Many species of plants and animals that once lived in the river are disappearing.
 The high levels of nitrogen and phosphates lead to the growth of blue-green algae.
 This growth reduces oxygen in the water causing fish to die.
 Contaminated fish are caught and eaten by the Chinese people, leading to other health problems.